 Water at Courances

-There are no water mechanisms in the park of Courances, instead there is a subtle science of levels allowing water to flow from the famous gueulards (which in reality are dolphin heads!) punctuating the pools.
+There are no water mechanisms in the park of Courances, instead there is a subtle science of levels allowing water to flow into the pools from a succession of gueulards (sculpted dolphin heads).

-“Bois de Cély, Prés de Fleury, Eau de Courances… are all three marvels in France…” was the byword at the court of Louis XIII.
-When he was in residence at Fontainebleau, the latter had his table water brought from the “Fontaine du Roy”, the royal spring in the park.
+“Woods of Cély, meadows of Fleury, water of Courances… are all three marvels in France…” was a proverbial saying at the court of Louis XIII.
+When the king was in residence at Fontainebleau, he had his table water brought from the “Fontaine du Roy”, the royal spring in the park.